Skip to main content

 • characterization of viral infection mechanisms;

-• characterization of the host's cellular and serological immune response to virus infection, the impact of age and comorbidities;
+• characterization of the host's cellular and serological immune response to virus infection, impact of age and comorbidities;

-• development of new therapies and new therapeutic approaches, including life support and personal protective equipment to combat the disease;
+• development of new therapies and new therapeutic approaches, including life support equipment and personal protective equipment to combat the disease;

 • psychological impact and behavioral changes associated with the pandemic.